-About once a week release the wire clip and take off the battery lid.
-Remove the filler plugs from each of the cells and examine the level of the electrolyte.
+About once a week take off the battery lid, remove the filler plugs from each of the cells and examine the level of the electrolyte.
 If necessary, add sufficient distilled water to bring the level of the electrolyte up to the top of the separators.
 Do not use tap water and do not use a naked light when examining the conditions of the cells.